scalableminds/webknossos/docs/datasets.md

 WEBKNOSSOS supports loading and remotely streaming [Zarr](https://zarr.dev), [Neuroglancer precomputed format](https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed) and [N5](https://github.com/saalfeldlab/n5) datasets from a remote source, e.g. Cloud storage (S3) or HTTP server.
 WEBKNOSSOS supports loading Zarr datasets according to the [OME NGFF v0.4 spec](https://ngff.openmicroscopy.org/latest/).

 WEBKNOSSOS can load several remote sources and assemble them into a WEBKNOSSOS dataset with several layers, e.g. one Zarr file/source for the `color` layer and one Zarr file/source for a `segmentation` layer.
+If you create the remote Zarr dataset with the [WEBKNOSSOS Python library](https://docs.webknossos.org/api/webknossos/dataset/dataset.html), all layers will be automatically detected.
+With other converters, you may need to add the layers separately.

 1. From the *Datasets* tab in the user dashboard, click the *Add Dataset* button.
 2. Select the *Add Remote Dataset* tab